Autophagic vacuolar myopathy: Enzyme replacement therapy (ERT)

 Enzyme Replacement Therapy has been used to treat Pompe disease.
-Since Pompe disease is caused by the deficiency of the enzyme acid alpha-glucosidase, the injection of the enzyme would alleviate the symptoms caused the disease.
+Since Pompe disease is caused by the deficiency of the enzyme acid alpha-glucosidase, the injection of the enzyme would alleviate the symptoms caused by the disease.
 The functional enzyme is produced by genetically modified cells in the laboratory.
 It is then harvested, purified and eventually injected into the patient's body.
 With this enzyme, the body will be able to convert glycogen to glucose, providing the body with energy and thus alleviating the problem of energy deficiency in the muscles and heart.
-However, the exogenous enzyme might induce the production of neutralising antibodies, so immunosuppressive drugs are often consumed simultaneously to reduce the number of neutralising antibodies and prevent the exogenous enzyme from exerting its effect.
+However, the exogenous enzyme might induce the production of neutralising antibodies, so immunosuppressive drugs are often consumed simultaneously to reduce the number of neutralising antibodies that could prevent the exogenous enzyme from exerting its effect.

 A major limitation of ERT is that injections are needed routinely, meaning that ERT may not be a permanent cure since it can only improve the patient's muscle strength in the short term.
 Another constraint is that the enzyme is unable to cross the blood-brain barrier, meaning that ERT is unable to correct the neurological symptoms of the disease.

 Despite the clear clinical benefits, some side effects from ERT are exhibited.
 These included mild allergic reactions towards the enzyme, which may snowball into anaphylaxis, a life-threatening allergy.
 Other side effects are headaches, nausea, vomiting, chest discomfort and abnormal blood pressure.